JackBonnellDevelopment/Dev-Site/content/blog/Life: FPGA work, Huel, Future thoughts.md

 +++
 author = "Jack Bonnell"
-title = "Life: FPGA work, Huel, Future Thoughts" date = "2021-09-24" description = "Working with the Kira Starter Kit from Xilinx For the first time" tags = [
+title = "Life: FPGA Work, Huel, Future Thoughts" date = "2021-09-24" description = "Working with the Kira Starter Kit from Xilinx For the first time" tags = [